pxul1236/ML_Mini_Projects/Ad_Click_Dataset (Classification)/README.md

 ### Model Used
 Logistic Regression: Logistic regression is a linear model used for binary classification.
 It models the probability of the target variable (ad click) based on the linear combination of the input features.
 It’s a suitable starting point due to its interpretability and quick training process.
 ### Results
 The logistic regression model demonstrated moderate accuracy in predicting ad clicks.
-Given its simplicity, it serves as a benchmark for potential future models that might incorporate more complex algorithms.
+Its simplicity serves as a benchmark for future models that might incorporate more complex algorithms.